 These projected declines in world oil production by a third and world oil exports by nearly half (within the next 20 years) imply a COLOSSAL collapse of any standard.

-Analysts compare this radical transformation of the oil sector with the decimation of the tobacco industry.
-This time, the result will be "fewer players, shrinking markets and more and more pitfalls for those who operate by selling a product that is poisonous to the environment."
+Analysts compare this radical transformation of the oil sector to the decimation of the tobacco industry.
+This time, the result will be "fewer players, shrinking markets and increasingly more pitfalls for those who operate by selling a product that is poisonous to the environment."

 Yes, the environment